GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 - Challenge 2: Yes, there are others
 - Challenge 3: SLOs: Not Just Another Acronym
 - Challenge 4: Let the monitoring begin
+- Challenge 5: Setting Priorities for Reliability
-- Challenge 5: SLOs on the dashboard
+- Challenge 6: SLOs on the dashboard
-- Challenge 6: Stay alert
+- Challenge 7: Stay alert
-- Challenge 7: What's really UP, doc?
+- Challenge 8: What's really UP, doc?

 ## Prerequisites